zjsong/SSPL/README.md

 for details of pre-processing video frame and audio signals.
 To improve data loading efficiency, we use [h5py](https://docs.h5py.org/en/stable/build.html) to respectively group frames, audios, and spectrograms, before training.

-Take SoundNet_Flickr for example, the final data should be placed in the following structure.
+Take SoundNet-Flickr for example, the final data should be placed in the following structure:
 ```
 Datasets
 │